dga711/SessionEzPzMod/README.md

 ## Disclaimer
 All rights on Project Session and its assets belong to crea-ture Studios.
-If you use this stuff in your tools/launchers etc. don't forget to credit the hard work ;-)
+If you use this stuff in your tools/launchers etc. don't just steal and forget to credit the hard work ;-)

 When modding breaks your game, don't blame the Session devs.
 This is all unofficial stuff and not their problem.